seobongzu/seobongzu.github.io/_posts/2025-01-19-Endless-Recreation.md

 <br>
 Here's what I discovered: colonists will seek recreation when idle if their joy is below 90%.
 If we prevent them from reaching 90%, they will forever seek recreation.
-Since there's a +10 mood buff at 85% joy, I chose 87% as the threshold (though 87.5% might have been more appropriate).
+Since there's a +10 mood buff at 85% joy, I chose 87.5% as the threshold.
 So, This mod reduces joy gain to 1/1000 at 87%.
 I didn't set it to zero because the arrow (shown in the picture below) would flicker, which might bother perfectionists.
 <br>